 Benadryl is likewise understood to treat hives in both dogs and humans effectively.
 In dogs, the majority of cases of hives are merely due to allergic reactions of one kind or another.

 In humans, hives can be a symptom of several underlying medical conditions, so treating it with a medication such as Benadryl will work for the immediate relief, however not as a long-lasting treatment and certainly not as a treatment.

 Although pets with hives may look quite miserable, we wish to implore pet owners not to stress if Fido breaks out in hives, as the hives can be treated, normally with no problems.

 Benadryl for Anxiety

-A significant negative effects of diphenhydramine, the active component in Benadryl, is sleepiness.
-If your puppy has anxiety, your vet may recommend Benadryl to assist alleviate symptoms of anxiety and successfully help your nervous puppy calm down.
+A significant side effects of diphenhydramine, the active component in Benadryl, is sleepiness.
+If your puppy has anxiety, your vet may recommend Benadryl to help alleviate symptoms of anxiety and successfully help your nervous puppy calm down.

 Benadryl for Motion Sickness

 Many pet owners might not know that Benadryl is frequently suggested for dogs who experience movement illness.

 Mast cells are leukocyte that contributes to allergic reactions.
 When a dog has mast cell growths, there is a mast cell degranulation, which causes an enormous histamine release.